Hun Sen has been in office for 28 years

 Still, opposition groups were energized.

-The three main parties teamed up, and hoped for strength in numbers: Enough votes to take over control from the ruling party.
+The two main parties teamed up to form the CNRP, and hoped for strength in numbers: Enough votes to take over control from the ruling party.

 More than 9 million people were eligible to vote.

-The excitement bubbled over Friday when opposition leader Sam Rainsy returned home from exile in France.
+The excitement bubbled over Friday when Rainsy returned home from exile in France.

 On election day, opposition parties alleged that widespread irregularities had marred the balloting.